KorenLeslieCohen/travel-journal/README.md

 # My Travel Journal

-My Travel Journal is an application that helps users keep track of their upcoming trips.
+My Travel Journal is a web application that helps users keep track of their upcoming trips.
 My Travel Journal also helps users remember what they liked and didn't like about a location upon their return.

 <a href="http://mytraveljournal.me" target="_blank"><img src="http://www.korenlc.com/wp-content/uploads/2014/06/mytraveljournal-1024x570.png"></a>